 To turn the bell on using the transformer's whistle button, turn on power to the track and cycle the engine into NEUTRAL.
-Turn the throttle to 8 volts or less (any higher voltage will arm the ProtoCouplerTM) and press the whistle button.
+Turn the throttle to 8 volts or less and press the whistle button.
 The bell should begin chiming.
 To turn the bell off, press the whistle button again.
-If you want to keep the bell on while running the engine, simply interrupt the power with the transformer throttle or the transformer directional switch and enter forward or reverse.
+If you want to keep the bell on while running the Wanderer, simply interrupt the power with the transformer throttle or the transformer directional switch and enter forward or reverse.